Special Academic Programs, Exams, & Academic Disciplinary Actions

 Secure Testing Policy

 Test questions used in written examinations that contribute to a course grade will not be retained by students.
 Following major written examinations, students may attend a post-examination review session to receive feedback on their examination performance.
+The college reserves the right to modify this policy at any time with prior notice to the students and faculty.

 A make-up examination is defined as an examination administered to a student in lieu of a regular course examination when the student has (1) arranged in advance to take an examination early or late or (2) missed taking a regularly scheduled examination.
 Make-up examinations are given only in the case of an approved absence, which may include a documented medical excuse.

 The course director may authorize a make-up examination.
 If a make-up examination is not authorized by the course director, the student may appeal to the curriculum director.
 The curriculum director will meet with the assistant dean or associate dean for academic affairs and the course director to consider the appeal and render a decision to the student.
 The final decision on any appeal for a request for a make-up examination will be made by the associate dean for academic affairs.
-Scores on make-up examinations may be subject to the deduction of penalty points at the discretion of the course director.

 A student who misses a scheduled examination without receiving approval by the associate dean for academic affairs, curriculum director, and the course director, either to take an early or late examination or to make up a missed examination, will receive a grade of “0” (zero) for that examination.
 This policy also applies to quizzes, practicals, and other graded activities.